microkom/testm2m/README.md

-# Eurordis Contact-Database
+# M2M API data download

+## Overview

+This will show a list of the last 50 components in the M2M server with all its characteristics.

-## Global functions
+## Before starting

-- `request()`: a global function wrapping _fetch_ for calling APIs.
-Returns a JSON content when available, text otherwise.
+Run
+- `npm install`: download all necessary included components.
+- `npm run build`: build the components for production into _dist/components.js_

 ## Commands

 - `npm start`: run the server and watch for files change.
 Perfect for development.
 - `npm run watch`: watch for any component file change in _src/components_ and rebuild into _dist/components.js_.
-- `npm build`: build the components for production into _dist/components.js_
 - `npm run pre-deploy`: copies the required assets from node modules into the vendors folder